 The government allows the $2,000 as a buffer against potential errors such as may result from a pension adjustment.

-Related: Comparing The TFSA and RRSP
+Related: TFSA vs. RRSP

 What can you do if you over-contribute?